jbrun0r/Minimal-Project-Setup-JPA-Hibernate/README.md

-# Object-Relational Mapping with JPA/Hibernate - Minimal Project Setup
+# Object-Relational Mapping with JPA/Hibernate

 This project is intended for studying and configuring object-relational mapping with JPA/Hibernate.
 The goal is to demonstrate how to perform mapping between Java objects and MySQL database tables using the Java Persistence API (JPA) in conjunction with the Hibernate framework.